Brewers vs. Astros Player Props Betting Odds

-Sportsbooks have listed player props for Yordan Alvarez, Christian Yelich and others when the Houston Astros visit the Milwaukee Brewers at American Family Field on Tuesday at 7:40 PM ET.
+Christian Yelich and Yordan Alvarez are among the players with prop bets for the taking when the Milwaukee Brewers and the Houston Astros meet at American Family Field on Wednesday (at 1:10 PM ET).

 Bet on this matchup or its props with DraftKings!